Agent Deployment in Special Environments

 1

-5. Modify the agent-group of deepflow-agent:
+5. Modify the deepflow-agent's agent-group:

 kubectl edit cm -n deepflow deepflow-agent